Chipset090191/Unit-UI-XCTest-and-others/README.md

 let button = app.navigationBars.buttons["addOrder"]
 ```

-I do so because I assigned this name in ViewController.
-In UI testing it is easy to create identifiers so then you simply apply to them.
+I assigned this identifier in the ViewController, making it easy to reference in UI tests.
+Using accessibility identifiers simplifies interacting with UI elements during automated testing.

 ```swift
 // viewDidLoad() in ViewController addButton.accessibilityIdentifier = "addOrder"
 ```

-So the list identifiers I used in my code:
+Here is the list of accessibility identifiers I used in the code:
 - "mainStepper";
 - "firstOptionStepper";
 - "SecondOptionStepper";